freedomofpress/securedrop-docs/docs/admin/installation/install_servers.rst

 -----------------------

 Before proceeding, you will need to copy the OSSEC Alert Public Key public key to ``~/.config/securedrop-admin`` in the ``sd-admin`` qube.

+If you have your GPG public key on another computer, you can follow the :ref:`same steps to import the Submission Public Key<import_to_admin_workstation>` to transfer your OSSEC alerts public key to the Admin Workstation.

 If you don't have your GPG key ready, you can run GnuPG on the command line in order to find, import, and export your public key.
 It's best to copy the key from a trusted and verified source, but you can also request it from keyservers using the known fingerprint.
 Looking it up by email address or a shorter key ID format could cause you to obtain a wrong, malicious, or expired key.
 Instead, we recommend you type out your fingerprint in groups of four (just like GPG prints it) enclosed by double quotes.
 The reason we suggest this formatting for the fingerprint is simply because it's easiest to type and verify correctly.
 In the code below simply replace ``<fingerprint>`` with your full, space-separated fingerprint: